‘Teen Mom’ Star Kailyn Lowry: Fans Shouldn’t Worry After Homeless Comment

 A post shared by Kailyn Lowry (@kaillowry) on

 Of course, this Teen Mom star is far from homeless.
-She has kept the family home that she bought with the then-husband Marroquin and she designed it completely from scratch.
+She has kept the family home that she bought with the then-husband Marroquin, and she designed it completely from scratch.
 The two tried to build a family there, but while he was deployed she decided to file for divorce.
 She remains in the home with the children, while he had to find something else.
 He was the one who was homeless for a while, as she wouldn’t let him sleep on the couch or in the guestroom.
 In other words, he was homeless.
 This was documented on Teen Mom this year.

 These Teen Mom stars are often getting harsh comments from viewers, especially because it’s so easy to slam people on social media.
 Jenelle Evans from Teen Mom 2 has also be slammed several times, and many of the girls don’t want to spend time on social media because it’s such a negative experience for them.